New Mexico Museum of Natural History and Science

 The New Mexico Museum of Natural History and Science is a natural history and science museum in Albuquerque, New Mexico near Old Town Albuquerque.
 The Museum was founded in 1986.
 It operates as a public revenue facility of the New Mexico Department of Cultural Affairs.

+History

+The museum was created by an act of the New Mexico Legislature signed into law by Governor Bruce King in March 1980.
+Part of the motivation for the project was to provide a home for some of the numerous dinosaur fossils discovered in New Mexico rather than sending them to out-of-state institutions.
+Ground was broken on a 4.8 acre site near Old Town and the museum opened on January 11, 1986.
+It was one of the first new natural history museums in the U.S. in decades and represented an updated approach focusing on interactive multimedia exhibits rather than large collections of specimens displayed in glass cases.
+An astronomy center including an observatory and planetarium was added to the museum in 1999.
+This was originally a separate museum operated by the University of New Mexico, but was merged into the Museum of Natural History and Science in 2007.

 Permanent exhibits

 The Museum's permanent exhibit halls illustrate a journey through time, covering the birth of the Universe (≈13.6 billion years ago) to the Ice Age (≈10,000 years ago).
 The eight journey through time halls are as follows: